 Another aspect that is important with electric mountain bikes is shock absorption.
 This is important for all mountain bikes, and the intensity of your riding style will dictate whether you go for front shock absorption only, or whether you get dual suspension (also called full suspension).
 Bear in mind that the shocks will not only be protecting you – they will also be protecting the engine, battery and other electrical components.
 Which means the better your shock absorption, the longer your system will last.
 On the other hand, dual suspension is not really a great idea for electric bikes, as the suspended rear section can wobble sideways, making the bike unstable at the kind of high speeds you can achieve on an electric bike.

 The frame, tires and wheels should be very strong, to stand up to the combination of rough terrain and speed.
-Optibikes are an example of electric mountain bikes.
-They are very expensive, but reputedly very good.
+Haibike makes a rugged, good looking electric mountain bike, the Haibike SDURO HardSeven 1.0, which we review here.

 How to Buy the Best Electric Bike